My Princess

-"My Princess" is the season seven finale and the 150th episode of the American sitcom Scrubs.
-It was broadcast on May 8, 2008 on NBC.
+"My Princess" is the season seven finale and the 150th overall episode of the American television sitcom Scrubs.
+It was written by Mark Stegemann and directed by series main star Zach Braff.
+It was originally aired on May 8, 2008 on NBC, and was the last episode of the series to air on NBC before the series moved to ABC.
 Although produced as episode 9, the episode was rearranged to be the season finale due to the season being cut short because of the 2007–2008 Writers Guild of America strike.

 Plot

 Dr. Kelso, to try to prevent the staff from making mistakes due to tiredness that will make the hospital liable and open for lawsuits, says that anyone caught working past their shifts will be suspended.
 Dr. Cox recounts this tough day at the hospital to his son through an imaginative fairy tale.
 When Princess Elliot's handmaiden, i.e. one of Elliot Reid's patients, falls ill at the hands of an unknown monster, the Princess summons the Village Idiot, J.D., to help rescue her.
 But with the Dark Lord Oslek (Dr. Kelso) standing in their way, the duo can't do it alone.
 The Prince (Keith) is still in love with the Princess and tries to win her back, to no avail.

 The Giant (Janitor) keeps an eye out for the heroes while the two-headed Turla, a combination of Turk and Carla, lends some magic, but it's the brave knight in shining armor (the storyteller, Dr. Cox) that lends them the knowledge that may save the day.
 However, with Dr. Kelso's new rules, the staff of Sacred Heart may not have time to figure out how to slay the monster.
 The Idiot and the Princess admit they both tried to kiss each other as they were "both running away from something".

 In the end, J.D. concludes the woman has Wilson's disease and needs a new liver.
 Dr. Cox tells his son that the maiden lived, but when he exits the room Jordan asks him whether or not she really survived.
 He suggests that she didn't, saying, "that's the way I'm telling it."